mmstoic/mmstoic/README.md

-### Welcome to my GitHub!
+### Welcome to my GitHub page!

 ## About me
 - Student at Barnard College of Columbia University 🌆

 ## Ask me about my interests and experiences in:
-- Cybersecurity
+- Cybersecurity 🔐
-- Web exploitation
+- Web exploitation 🌐
-- Pen testing
+- Pen testing 🔏
-- Binary exploitation
+- Binary exploitation 🔢
-- Systems programming
+- Systems programming ⚙️

-Work in progress...